How do I buy a diamond and avoid

 wavelengths, which make most diamonds fluoresce blue.
 This also

-has a whitening effect for stones in the lower color ranges.
+has a whitening effect on stones in the lower color ranges.

 any case, ask if the diamond has fluorescence, and ask to see